 In rare cases, the procedure may result in bruising that can last several days.

 SpaMedica represents Canada’s largest private cosmetic laser and dermatology centre.
 The team at SpaMedica pioneered the use of advanced IPL photo facial treatments using multiple lasers and light-based energy systems to get the best possible treatment for rosacea.
-As such, the dermatologists at SpaMedica are recognized as national and international experts in their field By choosing SpaMedica, you’ll gain access to renowned dermatologists that can serve your needs with a wide array of laser and energy-based technologies designed to optimize your outcome and minimize the risk of complications.
+As such, the dermatologists at SpaMedica are recognized as national and international experts in their field.
+By choosing SpaMedica, you’ll gain access to renowned dermatologists who can serve your needs with a wide array of laser and energy-based technologies designed to optimize your outcome and minimize the risk of complications.

 Prior to your procedure, our team will review your medications and medical history.
 Based on the scope of the procedure, SpaMedica doctors may recommend that you stop taking certain medications before the treatment.
 It is also recommended that you consume a healthy diet and drink plenty of liquids before your treatment.